21 Stunning Varieties of Prayer Plants to Grow at Home

 And another one of its synonyms and previous monikers is Phyllodes bella.

-The cultivar, patented in 2008 and officially given the not-very-exhilarating name ‘PP0005,’ has more prominent variegation and a bushier shape than the species plant.
+This cultivar, patented in 2008 and officially given the not-very-exhilarating name ‘PP0005,’ has more prominent variegation and a bushier shape than the species plant.

 9. Insignis

-Its foliage is light green to yellowish green with alternating large and small dark green blotches.
+The foliage is light green to yellowish green with alternating large and small dark green blotches.

 Rattlesnake calathea is also known botanically as G. lancifolia, Calathea lancifolia, and C. insignis.

-Learn more about growing rattlesnake plants in our dedicated growing guide.
+Learn more about growing rattlesnake plants here.

 10. Lietzei